-Waiting to hear if you’ll ever walk again, let alone live, is one thing, but to wait without pain medication is agony.
+Waiting to hear whether you will ever walk again, let alone live, is one thing, but to wait without pain medication is agony.
 But neither Don nor Vatterott wanted to take any chances.
-If there was a possibility for Don to recover and still race, his system couldn’t be laced with drugs.
+If there was a possibility Don could recover and still race, his system couldn’t be laced with drugs.
 “I actually declined the morphine for Tim at the hospital originally, but after a couple hours, he couldn’t take it anymore and ended up taking some via a drip,” Vatterott said.

 Fortunately Don’s spinal cord wasn’t damaged, but he did have a broken neck.

-On Friday the 13th Don was transported to a hospital in Boulder, where he lives.
-He was given two choices: a fusion of vertebrae above and below the fracture or the installation of the halo — not the light and glowing halo one imagines earning after dying but a carbon brace that immobilizes the spine and neck for three months so the break can heal.
+On Friday the 13th, Don was transported to a hospital in Boulder, where he lives.
+He was given two choices: a fusion of vertebrae above and below the fracture or the installation of the halo — not the light and glowing halo you imagine earning after dying but a carbon brace that immobilizes the spine and neck for three months so the break can heal.

 Neurosurgeon Alan Villavicencio, an ultra-endurance athlete, recommended the halo if Don wanted to race as an elite athlete again.
-If he opted for the fusion, he’d not only have significantly decreased range of motion in his neck but in 10 to 15 years might need another fusion.
+If he opted for the fusion, he not only would have significantly decreased range of motion in his neck but in 10 to 15 years might need another fusion.

 That Friday, the halo was bolted onto Don’s head.
 It was attached to four stabilizing rods via titanium screws — two in the front, two in the back — that penetrated at least a centimeter into his skull.
 Doctors attached the device by hand using a torque wrench.
 To dull the pain Don was given a local anesthetic.